Residential tariffs

 - Metering charges – these are the costs associated supplying and maintaining the necessary metering hardware in your premises.
 Some retailers have this as a separate line item on your bill, others incorporate metering costs in your retail charges.

-We pass our network costs on to retailers in the form network tariffs, which make up a significant part of your electricity tariff that is set by your electricity retailer.
+We are required by the Australian Energy Regulator to review our network tariffs every five years and update the prices of those network tariffs every 12 months.
+We pass our distribution network costs on to your electricity retailer in the form of network tariffs, which make up a portion of your electricity tariff that is set by your electricity retailer.
 The role of the electricity retailer is to incorporate our network tariffs into the retail tariffs they offer to you.

 Read on to learn more about the key features of the residential network tariffs.